 18 Romelu Lukaku

-Another fact to take into account are the teams past winners of the Golden Boot played for, as of the 19 winners since 2000-01, the teams were as follows:
+Another relevant factor involves the teams past winners of the Golden Boot represented, as of the 20 winners since 2000-01, the teams were as follows:

 Golden Boot clubs

 Arsenal lead the way having produced six winners of the Top Scorer accolade, and almost made it a seventh when Pierre-Emerick Aubameyang missed out to Jamie Vardy last term.
 Aubameyang looks sure to go close again as he is still improving and looked sharp in pre-season, but there is still the risk he could leave the Emirates.
 Vardy is surprisingly one of the bigger priced strikers of the above main contenders at 18-1, which is a touch disrespectful as he’s twice previously hit the 20+ mark.
 Elsewhere, Harry Kane was once a “shoe-in” for this award, but injuries are getting in the way these days, while Chelsea's new boy Tino Werner has been backed during the summer having bagged 28 for RB Leipzig last season, and will need to emulate Mohammed Salah by winning this title in his first full season.

 But, as for who might actually walk away with the esteemed trophy come the end of 2020/21, then there are a few names available at big prices in Manchester United’s improving pair, MARCUS RASHFORD and ANTHONY MARTIAL.